gradle/actions/setup-gradle/README.md

 ### Use of custom init-scripts in Gradle User Home

-Note that the action collects information about Gradle invocations via an [Initialization Script](https://docs.gradle.org/current/userguide/init_scripts.html#sec:using_an_init_script) located at `USER_HOME/.gradle/init.d/gradle-build-action.build-result-capture.init.gradle`.
+Note that the action collects information about Gradle invocations via an [Initialization Script](https://docs.gradle.org/current/userguide/init_scripts.html#sec:using_an_init_script) located at `USER_HOME/.gradle/init.d/gradle-actions.build-result-capture.init.gradle`.

-If you are adding any custom init scripts to the `USER_HOME/.gradle/init.d` directory, it may be necessary to ensure these files are applied prior to `gradle-build-action.build-result-capture.init.gradle`.
+If you are adding any custom init scripts to the `USER_HOME/.gradle/init.d` directory, it may be necessary to ensure these files are applied prior to `gradle-actions.build-result-capture.init.gradle`.
 Since Gradle applies init scripts in alphabetical order, one way to ensure this is via file naming.

 ## Support for GitHub Enterprise Server (GHES)

-You can use the `gradle-build-action` on GitHub Enterprise Server, and benefit from the improved integration with Gradle.
+You can use The `setup-gradle` action on GitHub Enterprise Server, and benefit from the improved integration with Gradle.
 Depending on the version of GHES you are running, certain features may be limited:
 - Build Scan links are captured and displayed in the GitHub Actions UI
 - Easily run your build with different versions of Gradle
 - Save/restore of Gradle User Home (requires GHES v3.5+ : GitHub Actions cache was introduced in GHES 3.5)